estelle/csstdg/transforms.md

 ### Scale functions

 A scale transform makes an element larger or smaller, depending on what value you use.
 These values are unitless real numbers, and are always positive.
-On the 2D palne, you can scale along the X and Y axes individually, or scale them together.
+On the 2D plane, you can scale along the X and Y axes individually, or scale them together.

 Functions